 It is time to start embracing supplier relationship management (SRM).
-There are a number of general principles that are useful to understanding, promoting and implementing good SRM in business.
+There are a number of general principles that are useful to understanding, promoting and implementing good supplier relationship management in business.
 With some listed below, these tools represent a checklist on what may be possible between the specific business, supply chain and key relationships players that are required to manage these relationships.

 SRM is the systematic creation and capture of post-contract value from supplier relationships.
 It recognizes that relationships are an evolving notion.
 By creating win-win situations for the buyer and seller you can see measurable outcomes in terms of their value.